 Neck pain is a common problem in western society.
 Is it stress, our jobs, technology, or something else that is causing the issue?
 It’s interesting the way people “store” stress when it occurs, especially since men, women, and children all handle stress differently.

 According to one doctor, this is where people store their stress:

 When that stress gets stored up, it leads to tension that can result in pain, headaches, and other symptoms.
 These effects are compounded when an upper cervical misalignment exists.
 Why is that the case?

-When the top bones of the spine are misaligned, this causes shifts along the spine in order to compensate for the head no longer being properly balanced.
-Thus, soft tissue changes occur, and pressure may be placed on various nerves that cause pain in the shoulders, back, and even the face.
+Misalignment of the top bones of the spine causes the rest of the spine to shift in order to compensate for the imbalance of the head.
+Thus, soft tissue changes occur and various nerves endue pressure that causes pain in the shoulders, back, and even the face.

 While some may be unsure about going to a general chiropractor to have the spine popped and twisted, we find that many appreciate the low force corrections that are performed by upper cervical chiropractors.
 What makes upper cervical chiropractic different?

 If you are ready to find out if upper cervical chiropractic is the right option for your neck pain, schedule a consultation with a practitioner near your today!